Medically reviewed by Majesta Health Medical Review Team

 See Performance details

-All three plans include physician consultation, compounded medication, discreet shipping, unlimited messaging with your care team, and one month of medication included at month 6 after five consecutive paid cycles (one-time per patient).
+Both plans include physician consultation, compounded medication, discreet shipping, and unlimited messaging with your care team.
 Cancel anytime.

 What is actually in your monthly price?